Graphic notation (music): Uses in the twentieth century

 Graphic notation in its modern form first appeared in the 1950s as a tool for avant-garde composers to integrate Indeterminacy, chance, and a broader range of musical and non-musical sounds into their music.
-These moves were pioneered by John Cage in conversation with a group of composers, including Morton Feldman, Earle Brown, and Christian Wolff, now known as the New York School (distinct from the New York School painters).
+The earliest (Western) graphic score is Feldman's "Projection 1" from 1950.
+This movement was also pioneered by John Cage in conversation with a group of composers, including Morton Feldman, Earle Brown, and Christian Wolff, now known as the New York School (distinct from the New York School painters).
 Pianist David Tudor, a virtuosic and serious pianist able to realize the new notational forms in a compelling manner, was an important figure as well.
 Graphic notation was originally used by avant-garde musicians and manifested itself as the use of symbols to convey information that could not be rendered with traditional notation such as extended techniques.
 Graphic scores have, since their conception, evolved into two broadly defined categories, one being the invention of new notation systems used to convey specific musical techniques and the other the use of conceptual notation such as shapes, drawings and other artistic techniques that are meant to evoke improvisation from the performer.
 Examples of the former include Morton Feldman's Projection 1, which was the result of Feldman drawing abstract shapes on graph paper, and Stockhausen's Prozession.
 Examples of the latter include Earle Brown's December 1952 and Cornelius Cardew's Treatise, which was written in response to Cage's 4'33" and which he wrote after having worked as Stockhausen's assistant.
 The score consists of 193 pages of lines and shapes on a white background.
 Here the lines represented elements in space and the score was merely a representation of that space at a given instant.
 In Europe, one of the most notable users was Sylvano Bussotti, whose scores have often been displayed as pieces of visual art by enthusiasts.
 In 1969, in an effort to promote the movement of abstract notation, John Cage and Allison Knowles published an archive of excerpts of scores by 269 composers with the intention of showing "the many directions in which notation is now going".